-During the early 1900s, the cultural atmosphere of the community was influenced by war-time patriotism, the roaring twenties, and the Great Depression, as well as a plan by President Franklin Delano Roosevelt to revitalize the nation and bring back those lost "happy days," the New Deal.
+During the early 1900s, the cultural atmosphere of the community was influenced by war-time patriotism, the Roaring '20s, and the Great Depression, as well as a plan by President Franklin Delano Roosevelt to revitalize the nation and bring back those lost "happy days," the New Deal.
 In 1938, Great Bend was in the midst of an oil boom, the economy was thriving and a diverse population was being established.
 These attitudes of a booming economy and a unique population base may have influenced the citizens of Great Bend to organize an association that would bring professional musicians to the community, thus enhancing the community's cultural feelings.
 The organization to bring about this concept would be the Columbia Artist Bureau, New York City, an organization that was formed in 1927 by seven leading impresarios with ties to several stars.
 Their plan was to export musical culture to all parts of the country.
 In 1930, the Columbia Broadcasting System took over the new entity, named the Community Concerts Corporation.

-The Great Bend Community Concert Association, as it was then known, was organized in 1937 with Dr. M. F. Russell's wife, Ethel, as president and eleven other charter board members.
-The first concert was held in February 1939, when the Mozart Boys' Choir of Vienna performed in the Great Bend High School Auditorium.
+The Great Bend Community Concert Association, as it was then known, was organized in 1937 with Dr. M. F. Russell's wife, Ethel, as president and 11 other charter board members.
+The first concert in February 1939, was the Mozart Boys' Choir of Vienna performed in the Great Bend High School Auditorium.
 The other concert that year was Metropolitan Opera soprano, Josephine Antoine.
 The association continued until the end of the 1941-1942 season.
 The concert association stopped performances during World War II and began offering cultural presentations again in the fall of 1947.
 Following World War II, the association had a membership of 773 adults and 145 student memberships.